French ship Citoyen (1764)

-Citoyen was a 74-gun ship of the line of the French Navy, lead ship of her class to a design by Joseph-Louis Ollivier.
+Citoyen (/fr/) was a 74-gun ship of the line of the French Navy, lead ship of her class to a design by Joseph-Louis Ollivier.
 She was funded by a don des vaisseaux donation from the Bankers and General Treasurers of the Army.

 Career

 Ordered in May 1757 as Cimeterre, the ship was renamed Citoyen on 20 January 1762.
 A launching attempt aborted on 10 August 1764, when she came to a halt on the ramp, and she was eventually set afloat 17 days later.

 She took part in the Battle of Martinique on 17 April 1780 under Captain Poute de Nieuil.